Step by step guide to GIS Cloud (for Fusion Tables users)

 - Excel and CSV: .csv and .xls

 Google Fusion Tables have a merge feature for combining two or three data tables.
 In GIS Cloud there is a similar feature called JOIN.
 It allows you to create a new layer with combine attribute data from two separate layers.

 Note: To perform join, layer must reside in the Database.

 Here you can find an in-depth tutorial about the Join Wizard.
-The join feature is great as an alternative to fusion tables merge feature.
+The join feature works great as an alternative to fusion tables merge feature.